OlympusDAO/verified-ohmies/discord/README.md

 The following secrets need to be defined in the GitHub repo in order for continuous deployment to be successful:

-Vercel:

 - `VERCEL_ORG_ID`: The Vercel org ID
 - `VERCEL_DISCORD_PROJECT_ID`: The Vercel project ID
 - `VERCEL_TOKEN`:

-### Secrets

-The following secrets need to be defined in Vercel in order for continuous deployment to be successful:
+- `JWT_SECRET`: the JWT secret shared between the backend and discord.
+See the `backend/README.md` file for information.
+- `JWT_EXPIRATION_TIME`: Recommended: 1d
 - `DISCORD_APP_ID`
 - `DISCORD_BOT_TOKEN`
 - `DISCORD_PUBLIC_KEY`
-- `JWT_SECRET`: the JWT secret shared between the backend and discord.
-See the `backend/README.md` file for information.
-- `JWT_EXPIRATION_TIME`: Recommended: 1d
-- `FRONTEND_URL`: copy manually from Vercel or the GitHub Actions output

-A single secret can have different values in different environments (production, preview and development).
-It is recommended to have different values in production.

 ### Latest Deployment URL